1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 When to start screening

-A colonoscopy is a test that lets your doctor look inside your colon and rectum.
-A thin, flexible tube with a small camera (called a colonoscope) checks for polyps, bleeding, or cancer.
+A colonoscopy is an examination that allows your physician to examine the inside of your colon and rectum.
+A small camera on a thin, flexible tube (known as a colonoscope) examines whether polyps are present, there is bleeding or cancer.

 What to Expect: